 Preparing Your Space For Framing

 Another important step that you will need to do before designing your custom frame with us is to plan ahead on where you will hang your frame.
 This will require you to figure out the sizing you need, the colors that will work with your room, and assess the lighting in the area.
 If that space in your room gets a ton of sunshine, you may want to consider using our Non-Glare cover.
-However, our non-glare cover will soften the color of your artwork, so for best clarity we recommend using it if your overall piece doesn’t have bright colors, or is entirely in black and white.
+However, our non-glare cover will soften the color of your artwork, so for the best clarity, we recommend using it if your overall piece doesn’t have bright colors, or is entirely in black and white.
 If your piece does have bright colors, you may want to reconsider where you will be hanging it.

 You will also need to consider the size of your space and how much room you want your frames to take up.
 This is another key step because you don’t want your frames to be too big or too small for your wall.
 You can plan out your wall using painter’s tape.
 Simply cut pieces of painter’s tape to mimic the outside size of your frame or frames to be sure you like the placement, size, and layout of them, before purchasing.
 Take a step back to see if you like the layout and sizing of these frames and spend a few days playing around with different sizes to find your favorite!